jsore/notes/mastering-node-js/README.md

 - [ ] it should create a process to query Twitter for `#nodejs`
 - [ ] it should write any messages to `tweets.txt` in 140-byte chunks
-- [ ] it should create a server to broadcast these messages to a client
+- [ ] it should create a server to broadcast these messages to a client using <b>Server Sent Events</b>
 - [ ] it should trigger those broadcasts with write events to `tweets.txt`
 - [ ] it should asynchronously read 140-byte chunks from last-known client read pointer on write event
 - [ ] it should continue until EOF, recursively broadcasting